ErolledDev/nextblog321/README.md

 ---

-Built with ❤️ using Next.js and deployed on Cloudflare Pages.
+Built with ❤️ using Next.js, ISR, and deployed on Cloudflare Workers.